At the Taft Museum of Art, our art experiences promote critical thinking, creativity, and visual literacy skills.

 What will your student do at the museum?

 - Look closely at art, connect concepts to visual evidence, and analyze results

-- Hands-on activities that extend engagement to active participation
+- Enjoy hands-on activities that extend engagement to active participation

 We aim to foster the development of the four Cs of 21st century learning: critical thinking, communication, collaboration, and creativity.

 Click here to view our brochure, or find out more below.

 Schedule your FREE school program!SCHEDULE YOUR FREE SCHOOL PROGRAM